hvijay/libmodule-rb/README.md

 # project1
-This is a repository created to illustrate a repo bug
+This is a repository created to illustrate a repo bug with sync-s.

+This is a project that uses a library submodule contained in another git repository called library.